rollerworks/search/Resources/doc/overview.rst

 each type implements its own way of handling a value including validation/sanitizing and possible optimizing.

-For more information on using the Record component see :doc:/type
+For more information on using the Record component see :doc:`type`

 Factory
 ~~~~~~~